danfred360/what_did_i_sign_up_for/docs/deploy/index.md

 # deploy
+**These are not up to date, but note:** to mount log files, you need to create the directory first, and then mount it.
+Otherwise docker will create a directory with root permissions and the app will not be able to write to it.

 The `deploy` directory contains the files needed to deploy the application using docker compose. `vectordb.env` and `app.env` must be created using the `env.example` files as a template.

 ```bash